Mike Walker (Welsh footballer): Managerial career

 Walker quit Norwich in January 1994, following a long running feud with Chairman Robert Chase (mainly centring on Chase's habit of selling off the club's key players without consulting his manager first - for example Robert Fleck to Chelsea just after Walker's appointment), to become manager of Everton, with Everton having to pay substantial compensation to Norwich to secure his services.
 Walker failed, however, to meet the high expectations of a bigger club.
-Although Walker oversaw an extraordinary last day escape from relegation with Everton securing a 3–2 home victory over Wimbledon (Everton had been 2-0 down, and 2-1 down at half time), Everton made a disastrous start to the 1994/95 season, failing to win a single league game until November.
+Although Walker oversaw an extraordinary last day escape from relegation with Everton securing a 3–2 home victory over Wimbledon (Everton had been 2-0 down early on in the game, and 2-1 down at half time), Everton made a disastrous start to the 1994/95 season, failing to win a single league game until November.
 With Everton bottom of the table and having made their worst start to a league season, Walker was sacked having spent just ten months in charge and recording only six league wins, leaving him with the worst record of any post-war Everton manager.
 Walker was nicknamed the 'Silver Fox' during his time at Goodison.
 However, there were a few positive aspects of his reign at the club.
 They included the signing of Anders Limpar in March 1994, the gamble on Daniel Amokachi and the decision to bring the controversial Rangers striker Duncan Ferguson to Everton on loan, a gamble which ultimately paid off after Walker's departure with Joe Royle signing the Scot on a permanent basis.
+These players all played a key role in success for Everton after Walker had gone.

 After Walker's dismissal, Everton went on that season not only to avoid relegation, but also to win the FA Cup under Royle.

 Walker did not return to football until taking over again at Norwich on 21 June 1996, by which time the Canaries had been relegated to Division One.
 He remained in charge for two seasons but was sacked as manager after they failed to return to the Premiership.
-Since leaving Norwich, Walker has had a spell managing APOEL in Cyprus, where he resides to this day.
+After leaving Norwich, Walker had a spell managing APOEL in Cyprus, where he resides to this day.